elicialzy/plagiarism-detector/retrain-codes/README.md

 Event Types: select suitable events, for testing we need to select the s3:ObjectCreated:CompleteMultipartUpload event.
 Destination: select 'SNS Topic' and select the SNS topic created in Step 3
 ```
-5. Follow the steps in lambda-custom-bert
+5. Follow the steps in [lambda-custom-bert/README.md](lambda-custom-bert/README.md)
-6. Follow the steps in lambda-custom-ml
+6. Follow the steps in [lambda-custom-ml/README.md](lambda-custom-ml/README.md)
 7. For the lambda functions created in 5 and 6, add SNS trigger and select the SNS topic created in Step 3

 ## Test